-As England emerges from its second national lockdown, though, the DVSA have taken the opportunity to open up more waiting rooms across the country.
+As the UK emerges from another national lockdown, though, the DVSA are taking the opportunity to open up more waiting rooms across the country.
 In this article, we’ll give you the information on your local test centre, and run through the rules you need to know.

 Why has the DVSA closed some driving test centre waiting rooms?

 When the coronavirus pandemic first hit in early 2020, test centres across the country shut their doors.
 It wasn’t until July that those outside of critical sectors were able to take their practical again.
 Waiting rooms, however, took even longer to reopen, with the first handful doing so in late October.